meshery/meshery/docs/pages/concepts/logical/connections.md

 ---
 Meshery Connections are managed and unmanaged resources that either through discovery or manual entry are tracked by Meshery.
 Connections can be assigned as resources to an Environment.

-{% include alert.html type="info" title="Connections as resources in Environments" content="Meshery Environments allow you to logically group related [Connections](#connections) and their associated [Credentials](#credentials).
+{% include alert.html type="info" title="Connections as resources in Environments" content="Meshery Environments allow you to logically group related <a href='/concepts/logical/connections'>Connections</a> and their associated <a href='/concepts/logical/credentials'>Credentials</a>.
 Environments make it easier for you to manage, share, and work with a collection of resources as a group, instead of dealing with all your Connections and Credentials on an individual basis." %}

 {% include alert.html type="dark" title="Managed vs Unmanaged Connections" content="Managed Connections are those that are discovered by MeshSync and are managed by Meshery.
 Unmanaged Connections are those that are manually added by the user and are not managed by Meshery." %}